Karthickraja-S/Java-SpringBoot-Learning/README.md

    	-> Learned how ORM tools works with Java Persistence API by using @Entity , @Table annotations,
     how to fire a query to DB with object mapping to realtime DB access.
     -> This includes react UI also so that the client uses the API and get data, show to the users.

+## SpringBootAppWithJPA_V2 <br>
+	-> Worked with uploading files to the server with MultiPartFile class and uploaded to DB.
+ 	-> Learned how to throw custom exceptions and handling effectively so that we can return to client with actual error details in server.